 - Basic Fire Fighting

-This is possibly the most critical training module of Basic Safety Training.
-Learn, practice and demonstration the skills for successfully using lifejackets, liferafts and immersion (survival) suits.
-Training and demonstrations are conducted in the comfort and safety of a swimming pool allowing you to focus on the equipment, not the cold water.
-This 12-hour course is designed for all seafarers with designated safety or pollution prevention duties, but is worthwhile for anyone working on the water.
+This is arguably the most critical module of Basic Safety Training.
+Mariners learn, practice, and demonstrate the skills required to safely and successfully use lifejackets, liferafts and immersion (survival) suits.
+Practical assessments are conducted in the comfort and safety of a swimming pool allowing students to focus on the training, not the cold water.
+Any mariner who successfully completes this Personal Survival Techniques course satisfies the Personal Survival Techniques competencies of Section A-VI/1 and Table A-VI/1-1 of the STCW Code, as amended and 46 CFR 11.202 (b)(1).

 - First Aid & CPR

-This part of BST covers the real world aspects of working on vessels that are crucial to a safe and healthy workplace.
+This module of BST covers the real world aspects of working on vessels that are crucial to a safe and healthy workplace.
 Topics covered include emergency procedures, how to understand orders and be understood in relation to shipboard duties, preventing marine pollution, observing safe working practices, and contributing to effective human relationships on board ship.
+Any mariner who successfully completes this PSSR course satisfies the Personal Safety and Social Responsibilities competencies of Table A- VI/1-4 of the STCW Code as amended, and 46 CFR 11.202(b)(4).

 What to bring: